My husband and I have a saying, “Barra tem tudo” (“Barra has everything”).

 - Safety.
 Salvador relies on tourism to survive, and Barra is a key tourist neighborhood.
 The government and businesses here are very aware of the importance of the tourist dollar.
 Because of that, the boardwalk (Orla) is patrolled 24×7 by police and all of the hotels and pousadas have 24-hour security.
 You still need to exhibit normal big-city smarts, but I regularly wander out alone up until about 10pm.
 As long as the street is well-lit and showing signs of life I don’t worry about it.

-- On the Barra-Ondina Carnival circuit.
-This is both a blessing and a curse, but if you are in Salvador for Carnival, Barra is not a bad option.
+- On the Barra-Ondina Carnaval circuit.
+This is both a blessing and a curse, but if you are in Salvador for Carnaval, Barra is not a bad option.
 The trio elétricos leave from the Farol and head up towards the Cristo (on the Atlantic side) to the Ondina neighborhood.
 If you stay near Porto da Barra you can be close to the action, but still sleep at night.
-(Read more about the three Salvador carnival circuits.)
+(Read more about the three Salvador carnaval circuits.)